 The three of them spoke at once, while Harry made a start on the extra-large bowl of soup he'd gathered, ignoring them giggling as the liquid mass of carrots began to make its way down his throat.

-Christmas approached Hogwarts quickly, Hufflepuff beat Ravenclaw by 310 to 270, and one morning in December they all awoke to find the Black Lake completely frozen over, while the grounds were covered completely by a foot of snow and patches of solid ice.
+Christmas approached Hogwarts quickly, Hufflepuff beat Ravenclaw by a score of 310 to 270, and one morning in December they all awoke to find the Black Lake completely frozen over, while the grounds were covered completely by a foot of snow and patches of solid ice.

-Harry made a quick trip to the library, copying the spell pages for the bluebell fire and a handful of warming charms for use in different situations, dedicating some of his spare time to mastering them, while also finishing the book Professor Snape had lent him on duelling, leaving it behind on his desk after one of their Potions lessons.
+Harry made a quick trip to the library, copying the spell pages for the bluebell fire and a handful of warming charms for use in different situations, dedicating some of his spare time to beginning to master them, while also finishing the book Professor Snape had lent him on duelling, leaving it behind on his desk after one of their Potions lessons.

-Writing four inches of his homework about it was one thing, actually being able to cast it successfully was another completely.
+Writing three inches of his homework about it was one thing, actually being able to pull it off successfully was another entirely.

-Armed with his books, and a head full of theoretical knowledge which he was more than ready to use, all Harry needed was a place to practice.
+Armed with his books and a head full of theoretical knowledge, which he was feeling more than ready to use, all Harry needed was a place to practice.

 His first venture into the Slytherin training rooms had been a particularly trying experience for him, but as with everything in Slytherin House, he had to admit that the set-up was almost completely flawless.